- 2 c of water infused with the following herbs

 - Silicon candy molds (optional)

-- Pour 1 cup of the herb infused water and 1.5 cups of honey into a medium saucepan and turn on medium high heat. (save the extra liquid and mix with equal parts raw honey for a simple cough syrup)
+- Pour 1 cup of the herb infused water and 1.5 cups of sugar into a medium saucepan and turn on medium high heat. (save the extra liquid and mix with equal parts raw honey for a simple cough syrup)

 - Add 5 drops Horehound flavoring at this point if desired